djon2003/DNS-323/README.md

     - **There now should be a folder ffp, if not, reboot again**
 - Connect using Telnet

 > Oh yes!
 Success!
-I am not in a Linux environment.
+I am now in a Linux environment.
 I can do anything!